 How to Install Apache Maven on Debian

-Apache Maven simplifies Java project management by handling builds, dependencies, and documentation through a standardized project structure.
-Whether you need to compile Java applications, manage library dependencies automatically, or integrate with CI/CD pipelines like Jenkins, Maven provides the foundation for reproducible builds.
+Install Apache Maven on Debian to manage Java builds, dependencies, and documentation through a standardized project structure.
+Whether you need to compile Java applications, manage library dependencies automatically, or integrate with continuous integration and continuous delivery (CI/CD) pipelines like Jenkins, Maven provides the foundation for reproducible builds.
 By the end of this guide, you will have a working Maven installation verified with a test project.

 Choose Your Apache Maven Installation Method